Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Notably, as I get older (and closer to retirement or a specific financial goal), a generally recommended allocation begins to shift away from stocks toward more stable and safer investments such as bonds or cash.
 Such an allocation makes sense if I’m planning on withdrawing money soon, so I don’t have to sell stocks when they are priced low (possibly) just to generate cash to buy groceries.

 An old-school rule of thumb is that the percentage to hold in stocks is 100 minus your age.
-For example, if I’m 25 years old, then I should keep 75% of my money in stocks; 55 years old, 45%.
+For example, if I’m 25 years old, then I should keep 75% of my money in stocks; at 55 years old, 45%.
 However, as people are living longer and need to rely more on investments and less on pensions, this general rule has been updated to subtract my age from 120.
 In this revised scenario, I should have 95% of my investments in stock at age 25 and 65% at age 55.
 (Note that Benjamin Graham, author of The Intelligent Investor, recommends a different way of determining asset allocation — see this article on portfolio policy to learn more.)

 Asset allocation helps with diversification